Aryankumar102907/PromptClaim/README.md

-# LLM-Powered Intelligent Query Retrieval System
+# 🚀 LLM-Powered Intelligent Query Retrieval System

+## Unlock Your Data's Potential with Smart, Conversational AI!

-This project implements an advanced Intelligent Query Retrieval System powered by Large Language Models (LLMs).
-It allows users to interact with a knowledge base of documents through natural language queries, leveraging semantic search and a decision engine to provide accurate and relevant responses.
+This project introduces a cutting-edge **Intelligent Query Retrieval System** that transforms how you interact with your documents.
+Powered by advanced Large Language Models (LLMs), it enables natural language conversations with your knowledge base, delivering precise and contextually relevant answers through semantic search and a sophisticated decision engine.

+---

-## Features
+## ✨ Key Features

-*   **Intelligent Query Processing:** Utilizes LLMs to understand and process complex natural language queries.
+*   **🧠 Intelligent Query Processing:** Understands and processes complex natural language queries with the power of LLMs.
-*   **Semantic Search:** Employs FAISS for efficient semantic search over document embeddings, ensuring high relevance in retrieval.
+*   **🔍 Semantic Search:** Leverages FAISS for lightning-fast and highly relevant semantic search across document embeddings.
-*   **Document Indexing:** Supports indexing of various document types (e.g., PDF, TXT) into a searchable knowledge base.
+*   **📚 Dynamic Document Indexing:** Easily index various document types (PDFs, TXT files) to build your searchable knowledge base.
-*   **Decision Engine:** Integrates a decision engine to refine search results and provide precise answers.
+*   **🎯 Precision Decision Engine:** Refines search results and provides accurate, actionable answers.
-*   **Scalable Architecture:** Built with FastAPI for the backend and Next.js for a responsive frontend.
+*   **🌐 Scalable & Modern Architecture:** Built with a robust FastAPI backend and a sleek Next.js frontend for a seamless user experience.

-## Project Structure
+## 🏗️ Project Structure

-*   `app/`: Contains the FastAPI application, including API routes for authentication, document management, and query processing.
+*   `app/`: The heart of the FastAPI application, managing API routes for authentication, document handling, and query processing.
-*   `core/`: Houses core functionalities such as configuration management, document indexing logic, and security utilities.
+*   `core/`: Essential functionalities including configuration, document indexing logic, and security.
-*   `documents/`: Placeholder for user-provided documents (PDFs, TXT files) that will be indexed.
+*   `documents/`: Your personal knowledge hub – place your PDF and TXT documents here for indexing.
+(Ignored by Git)
-*   `faiss_index/`: Stores the generated FAISS index for semantic search.
-This directory is created during the indexing process.
+*   `faiss_index/`: Where the magic happens!
+Stores the generated FAISS index for blazing-fast semantic searches.
+(Generated, Ignored by Git)
-*   `frontend/`: The Next.js application providing the user interface for interaction with the system.
+*   `frontend/`: The intuitive Next.js user interface that brings the system to life.
-*   `prompts/`: Contains templates for LLM prompts used by the decision engine.
+*   `prompts/`: Templates for the LLM prompts that guide the decision engine.
-*   `utils/`: A collection of utility functions, including document chunking, decision engine logic, file operations, Gemini API client, and semantic search helpers.
+*   `utils/`: A toolkit of helper functions: document chunking, decision engine logic, file operations, Gemini API client, and semantic search utilities.
-*   `config.ini`: Configuration file for API keys, paths, and other settings.
-(See Configuration section)
+*   `config.ini`: Your personalized configuration file for API keys, paths, and settings.
+(Crucial for setup, Ignored by Git)
-*   `requirements.txt`: Python dependencies for the backend.
+*   `requirements.txt`: All Python dependencies for the backend.
-*   `package.json`: Node.js dependencies for the frontend.
+*   `package.json`: All Node.js dependencies for the frontend.

-## Setup and Installation
+## 🚀 Getting Started

-Follow these steps to set up and run the project locally.
+Follow these steps to get your Intelligent Query Retrieval System up and running in no time!

 ### Prerequisites